bwssytems/ha-bridge/README.md

 #### Nest Temp Fahrenheit
 This setting allows the value being sent into the bridge to be interpreted as Fahrenheit or Celsius.
 The default is to have Fahrenheit.
 #### Somfy Tahoma Username
 The user name used to login to www.tahomalink.com.
 This needs to be provided if you're using the Somfy Tahoma features (for connecting to IO Homecontrol used by Velux among others).
-There is no need to give any IP address or host information as this contacts your cloud account
+There is no need to give any IP address or host information as this contacts your cloud account.  *Note:* you have to 'turn on' a window to open it, and 'turn off' to close.
 #### Somfy Tahoma Password
 The password associated with the Somfy Tahoma username above
 #### Button Press/Call Item Loop Sleep Interval (ms)